-Twins, triplets etc. are brought into life by the same E67 Birth event.
-The introduction of the E67 Birth event as a documentation element allows the description of a range of family relationships in a simple model.
-Suitable extensions may describe more details and the complexity of motherhood with the intervention of modern medicine.
-In this model, the biological father is not seen as a necessary participant in the E67 Birth event.
-Examples: the birth of Alexander the Great In First Order L $ext{B67}(x) ⊃ E63(x)$ Properties: P96 by mother (gave birth): E21 Person P97 from father (was father for): E21 Person P98 brought into life (was born): E21 Person E68 Dissoluti on Subclass of: E64 End of Existence Scope note: This class comprises the events that result in the formal or informal termination of an E74 Group of people.
-E 1 If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7 Activity.
-Examples: the fall of the Roman Empirethe liquidation of Enron Corporation In First Order L ogic: E68(x) \supset E64(x) Properties: P99 dissolved (was dissolved by): E74 Group E69 Death Subclass of: E64 End of Existence Scope note: This class comprises the deaths of human beings.
+Examples: • the birth of Alexander the Great (Stoneman, 2004) In First Order L ogic: E67(x) \supset E63(x) Properties: P96 by mother (gave birth): E21 Person P97 from father (was father for): E21 Person P98 brought into life (was born): E21 Person E68 Dissoluti on Subclass of: E64 End of Existence Scope note: This class comprises the events that result in the formal or informal termination of an E74 Group of people.
+Examples: If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7 Activity.
+1 1 the fall of the Roman Empire (Whittington, 1964) the liquidation of Enron Corporation (Atlas, 2001) In First Order L ogic: $E68(x) \supset E64(x)$ Properties: P99 dissolved (was dissolved by): E74 Group E69 Death Subclass of: E64 End of Existence Scope note: This class comprises the deaths of human beings.
 If a person is killed , their death should be instantiated as E69 Death and as E7 Activity.
 The death or perishing of other living beings should be documented using E64 End of Existence.
-Examples: the murder of Julius Caesar (E69,E7) the death of Senator Paul Wellstone In First Order L ogic: E69(x) \supset E64(x) Properties: P100 was death of (died in): E21 Person E70 Thing Subclass of: Superclass of: E77 Persistent Item E71 Man-Made Thing E72 Legal Object Scope note: This general class comprises discrete, identifiable, instances of E77 Persistent Item that are documented as single units, that either consist of matter or depend on being carried by matter and are characterized by relative stability.
-They may be intellectual products or physical things.
+Examples: the murder of Julius Caesar (E69,E7) (Irwin, 1935) the death of Senator Paul Wellstone (Monast, 2003) In First Order L ogic: E69(x) \supset E64(x) Properties: P100 was death of (died in): E21 Person E70 Thing Subclass of: Superclass of: E77 Persistent Item E71 Man-Made Thing E72 Legal Object Scope note: This general class comprises discrete, identifiable, instances of E77 Persistent Item that are documented as single units, that either consist of matter or depend on being carried by matter and are characterized by relative stability.
+Examples: They may be intellectual products or physical things.
 They may for instance have a solid physical form, an electronic encoding, or they may be a logical concept or structure.
+Lampies. my photograph collection (E78) the bottle of milk in my refrigerator (E22) the plan of the Strassburger Muenster (E29) Definition of the e CIDOC Conceptual Reference Model version 6.2.3 34